-GST is a new law likely to come into effect from 1st July 2017.
-GST replaces several local and central tax laws such as excise duty, service tax, value added tax, central sales tax, entry tax, etc. The proposed GST law prescribes compliance and procedures which are more than present tax laws and it also involves matching of tax credit with the vendors and customers.
-Tax credits are based on proper compliance by all the vendors and filing of returns on time.
-We are exposed to risks relating to non-compliance with the requirements of the law which may affect our reputation and also result in litigations and penalties which may adversely affect our business and results of operations.
+Furthermore, the Government of India has rolled out Goods and Service Tax (GST) effective from 1st July 2017.
+GST has subsumed several central, state and local tax laws such as excise duty, service tax, value added tax, central sales tax, entry tax, etc. The GST law prescribes compliance and procedures which are more comprehensive than prior tax laws.
+The GST Council is planning to implement a new process which allows credit based on the invoices uploaded by the vendors in their tax returns.
+Hence, tax credits will be available to the company based on proper compliance by all the vendors and filing of returns on time.
+Any failure to comply with the requirement of law by the vendor will impact availment of input tax credit by the company.
+We are also exposed to risks of non-compliance with the requirement of law which may affect our reputation and also result in litigations and penalties which may adversely affect our business and results of operations.